What are burns?

 Occupational therapy for assistance with activities of daily living (ADLs)

-Counseling to deal with common emotional responses during convalescence, such as depression, grieving, anxiety, guilt, and insomnia
+Counseling for the victim and family to deal with common emotional responses during healing, such as depression, grieving, anxiety, guilt, and insomnia

 Education and counseling

-Advances in the understanding and treatment of burns, state-of-the-art burn units and facilities, comprehensive burn rehab services, and integrated medical care have all contributed to the increase in the survival rate and recovery of burn patients.
+Advances in the treatment of burns has contributed to the increase in the survival rate and recovery of burn patients.